siddharthgupta5/Chatapp_frontend/README.md

-Here's a detailed `README.md` file for your `ChatApp-Frontend` repository:
+Here's a detailed `README.md` file for your `Chatapp_frontend` repository:

 ---

 # ChatApp-Frontend

-Welcome to the **ChatApp-Frontend** repository!
+Welcome to the **Chatapp_frontend** repository!
 This project is the frontend component of the ChatApp, a real-time chat application built using React.
 The application provides seamless communication between users and the server using WebSocket technology, ensuring instant message delivery and a smooth user experience.
 The backend of this project is powered by Strapi, handling user authentication and data storage.

 ## Features